28 Reasons (No One Told You) Why Being Pregnant Sucks

 13. Highly sensitive boobs and nipples.
 Bra hurts.

 14. I have the unfortunate side effect of unexplained nasal stuffiness every night, turning this experience into a 9-month sentence of mouth breathing.

 16. Ribs kicks.
 You can’t even complain about it because it is a sign your baby is healthy and moving about, right?
-So suck it up and hope that next time it happens, you don’t yelp out too loudly.
+So suck it up and hope next time it happens, you don’t yell out too loudly.

 17. Unsolicited advice.